-CHWS makes its contribution to the Division’s goals by offering primary health care, individual, couples and group psychotherapy, outreach programs, consulting, crisis intervention, wellness education and leadership development opportunities.
+CHWS makes its contribution to the Division’s goals by offering primary health care, individual, relationship and group psychotherapy, outreach programs, consulting, crisis intervention, wellness education and leadership development opportunities.

-Our staff members help University of Puget Sound students achieve their intellectual, social, emotional and physical health potential through integrated psychological and primary health care.
-These services are individualized and aspire to the highest standards.
-We enhance student development by emphasizing prevention strategies in addition to the treatment of existing conditions and the provision of acute care.
-Our services facilitate development of skills that foster lifelong health, the knowledge and confidence to be one's own health care advocate, and the ability to function effectively as an individual and as part of a community.
+Counseling, Health, & Wellness Services (CHWS) helps University of Puget Sound students achieve their intellectual, social, and emotional potential by offering professional psychological and primary health care.
+These services are integrated, individualized, and aspire to the highest standards.
+Counseling, Health, & Wellness Services facilitates student development by emphasizing prevention strategies in addition to the treatment of existing conditions and the provision of acute care.
+Consequently, students develop skills that foster lifelong health: the knowledge and confidence to be one's own health care advocate and the ability to function effectively as an individual and as part of a community.

-Our staff is multi-disciplinary.
-Health Staff (Physician Assistants, Registered Nurse, Consulting Physician, Consulting Psychiatrist, and Registered Dietitian) and Psychology Staff (three Licensed Psychologists, one of which is a Substance Abuse Prevention Specialist, three Doctoral Interns, and two Practicum Counselors) work in tandem.
-Rounding-out our team is a Bookkeeper, a Medical Assistant and a Receptionist, and a crew of 14 student employees.
+Our staff is multidisciplinary.
+Health Staff (Physician Assistants, Registered Nurse, Consulting Physician, Consulting Psychiatrist, and Registered Dietitian) and Psychology Staff (three Licensed Psychologists,three Doctoral Interns, and two Practicum Counselors) work in tandem.
+Rounding out our team is a Bookkeeper, a Medical Assistant and a Receptionist, and a crew of 14 student employees.
 This merging of mental and physical health offerings enables interns to collaborate on treatment planning and outreach with medical practitioners, for a more holistic perspective of college health.

-CHWS staff are regarded particularly strong allies to the LGTBQ students on campus; members of the Psychology Staff have developed and advised student groups related to gender, sexuality, and assault prevention on campus.
-CHWS frequently receives requests for a sexual education program fondly referred to as"Banana Over Sex".
+CHWS staff are regarded particularly strong allies to the LGTBQIA students on campus; members of the Psychology Staff have developed and advised student groups related to gender, sexuality, and assault prevention on campus.
+CHWS frequently receives requests for a sexual education program fondly referred to as "Banana Over Sex".
 This is a fun multidisciplinary outreach opportunity for interns that is typically co-presented by members of the counseling staff and medical staff.

 The Psychology Staff as a group sees about 20% of the student body each year.
 A Psychology Intern could see anywhere from 80 – 100 different therapy clients during the training year, depending upon how they manage the number of sessions they offer each client and how many brief or crisis contacts they happen upon as they cover the clinic’s walk-in hours.
 This will naturally vary by the theoretical orientation and developmental needs of each intern, as well as by the severity of the clinical presentations they have on their caseload.
 CHWS has no session limit, and we encourage interns (and ourselves) to make the length of treatment match the therapeutic need.
 We are “well-utilized” (very busy) during most of the academic year, so we do remain attuned to when we might reasonably terminate therapy with each client, but we do not have an arbitrary upper limit.
 Psychology Interns will find that they do have a few clients they treat through most of the year, but also need to be adept at quickly establishing rapport and assessing needs at intake, as they will have just a few contacts with some clients, too.